- Oops!Something went wrong.Please try again later.

-Below, a dozen or so Live Aid alumni from both sides of the pond reflect on that momentous day: the surreal star sightings, the nerves, the backstage shenanigans, the onstage mishaps, the misplaced money, and more.
+Below, various Live Aid alumni and witnesses from both sides of the pond reflect on that momentous day: the surreal star sightings, the nerves, the backstage shenanigans, the onstage mishaps, the misplaced money, and more.

 MARTHA QUINN, MTV VJ (Philadelphia): My contention is Live Aid 1985 was probably the pinnacle of rock ’n’ roll.

 JOHN TAYLOR, DURAN DURAN/THE POWER STATION (Philadelphia): When I think back on Live Aid, I am almost overwhelmed by the glory of it all.
 Pop culture would never be the same again.